coercing/Roblox-External-Selfleak/README.md

-# Coercing — Roblox External Cheat
+# Roblox-External-Selfleak

-Coercing is an external, usermode cheat for **Roblox** (Windows x64), written in C++.
+This is an external, usermode cheat for **Roblox** (Windows x64), written in C++.
 It attaches to `RobloxPlayerBeta.exe` via direct process memory access using raw syscalls, then renders a transparent DirectX 11 overlay on top of the game window.
 All interaction with the game happens purely through memory reads and writes — no code is injected into the Roblox process.

 > [!WARNING]
 > **Read the disclaimer at the bottom of this document before using or distributing this software.**